 Common scenarios include:

-- Fatal falls caused by unsafe property conditions
+Fatal Fall Accidents caused by unsafe property conditions

 Each category raises different liability questions depending on location, control of the area, and the parties involved.